 Playing 6/9 Chords

-The 6/9 chord can be slipped around the neck with ease, and you can incorporate rhythmic, one-fret slides into your strumming patterns.
+Once mastered, the 6/9 chord can be slipped around the neck with relative ease, and you can incorporate rhythmic, one-fret slides into your strumming patterns.

-The tricky part is the ‘mini-barre’ made with the third finger over the top two strings.
+The trickiest part of playing this chord is the 'mini-barre' made with the third finger over the top two strings.
 An alternative way of fingering the chord, without this extra barre, is shown below.

 Although it may seem easier at first, it actually takes fractionally longer to finger this chord this way.